Effects Of Estrogen Include Quizlet

 Q: Are there any risks associated with high estrogen levels?

 A: Yes, excessively high estrogen levels can increase the risk of certain cancers, such as breast cancer and endometrial cancer.
-This is why maintaining a healthy balance of hormones is crucial.
+Maintaining a healthy balance of hormones is worth taking seriously — and now you know why.

 Q: Can men produce estrogen?

 A: Yes, men produce small amounts of estrogen in their testes and adrenal glands.
-However, the levels are significantly lower than in women.
+That said, the levels are significantly lower than in women.

 Q: How is estrogen production regulated?